Glossary

 Chronic: Persistent and long-lasting.

-Chronic Obstructive Pulmonary Disease (COPD): Chronic Obstructive Pulmonary Disease is a lung disease defined by limited airflow as a result of breakdown of lung tissue (known as emphysema) and obstruction of the small airways.
+Chronic Obstructive Pulmonary Disease (COPD): Chronic Obstructive Pulmonary Disease is a lung disease defined by limited airflow because of breakdown of lung tissue (known as emphysema) and obstruction of the small airways.
 This condition is also referred to as Chronic Obstructive Airways Disease (COAD) and Chronic Obstructive Respiratory Disease (CORD).

 Clinic type: The type of service through which an establishment provides health care to a non-admitted patient in a non-admitted setting.
-METeOR identifier: 652528.
+METEOR identifier: 781588.

 Clinical genetics unit: A facility dedicated to diagnostic and counselling services for clients who are affected by, at risk of, or anxious about genetic disorders.
 METEOR identifier: 619723.